grahamwobig/rmi/README.md

 # Compiler Tools For Distributed Computing

-This project aims to help developers to implement distributed application.
+This project aims to help developers to implement distributed applications.

 ### Prerequisites